SMART Goals: Meaning, Examples, Template and How to Write Them

 A logical first combination is SMART goals with the Wheel of Life.
 The wheel of life shows how someone experiences their life in different areas, such as work, health, relationships, and leisure.
 From this broad picture, one or two areas of life can be chosen that currently need the most attention.
 For each chosen area, one concrete SMART goal is then formulated.
 This creates focus without losing sight of balance.

-Ikigai also ties in well with SMART working.
+Ikigai also works well alongside SMART goals.
 Ikigai is about combining what someone likes to do, what they are good at, what the world needs, and what can be paid for.
 These four questions make it clear which direction is truly meaningful.
 SMART goals can then help you take small, concrete steps toward work and projects that better match your talent and motivation.

 In daily practice, the Eisenhower matrix helps to manage time and attention.
 The matrix distinguishes between urgent and important tasks.
 Important but not urgent goals quickly disappear from view if there is no structure.
 By formulating these goals in a SMART way and consciously planning them, they are given a fixed place in the week or month.
 The combination of the Eisenhower matrix and SMART prevents development from being constantly postponed.